Daniel-Abrecht/dpa-image-builder/README.md

 | IMAGE_BUILDER_REPO | `deb https://repo.dpa.li/apt/dpa-image-builder/ $(DISTRO)/$(RELEASE) $(BUILDER_PLATFORM)` | If $USE_IMAGE_BUILDER_REPO is set to yes, this repos is used & added. |
 | IMAGE_BUILDER_REPO_KEY | https://repo.dpa.li/apt/dpa-image-builder/key.gpg | If $USE_IMAGE_BUILDER_REPO is set to "yes", this repo key is added. |

-You can use the config-set@% and the config-unset@% targets to change these variables or the urls or branches of any of the repos.
+You can use the config-set//% and the config-unset//% targets to change these variables or the urls or branches of any of the repos.
 See the next section on how to use that feature.

 You can also specify them in the make command directly instead, but if you do it that way, you need to take care of the following yourself: